 Technology and Innovation Management

-Macro-Energy Systems, Integrated Energy Systems Planning, Sector Coupling
+Macro-Energy Systems, Sector Coupling, Integrated Energy Systems Modeling

 Complex Socio-Technical Systems Modeling and Analysis